bgamari/nanomsg-haskell/README.md

 Most socket options are available through accessor and mutator functions.
 Sockets are typed, transports are not.

 ## Building

-The library should wind up on hackage in time, but for now build it following these steps:
+You would normally make sure the nanomsg library is on your system and then install from Hackage using "cabal update && cabal install nanomsg-haskell", but can build from the repository following these steps:

-  1. Install and build nanomsg (and zmq3, if you are building benchmarks)
+  1. Build and install nanomsg (and zmq3, if you are building benchmarks)
   1. git clone https://github.com/ivarnymoen/nanomsg-haskell
   1. cd nanomsg-haskell && cabal sandbox init
-  1. cabal install --dependencies-only --enable-tests --enable-benchmarks
+  1. cabal install --dependencies-only [--enable-tests] [--enable-benchmarks]
-  1. cabal configure --enable-tests --enable-benchmarks
+  1. cabal configure [--enable-tests] [--enable-benchmarks]
   1. cabal build
-  1. cabal test
+  1. [cabal test]

 ## Contributing